 Researching Sales Enablement

 Understand the fundamentals of sales enablement and the state of B2B sales.

 Why is Sales Enablement Important?

 Buyers Are More Informed

-Buyers now can obtain product information without ever talking to a salesperson, embarking on as much as 57% of the buyer’s journey alone before ever speaking to a sales rep. Because buyers are savvier and more educated, they expect salespeople to present them with something new such as information or content they simply can’t get themselves.
+Buyers now can obtain product information, reviews, and pricing, embarking on as much as 57% of the buyer’s journey alone before ever speaking to a sales rep. Because buyers are more educated, they expect salespeople to present them with information that is tailored to their business that will ultimately help them make a purchase decision.

 Era of the Smarter Seller